thecabinetofcuriosities/cbrpnk/docs/ptbr/regrasbase.md

 * * *

-# Guia da Moderadora do Jogo
+# GUIA DA MODERADORA DO JOGO

 Protocolos da Moderadora do Jogo
 ================================